Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-Delineating parameter regimes for which WKEs accurately describe ensemble dynamics can be achieved either via mathematical derivation, direct observation of large ensembles (either physically or numerically), or a combination of the two.
-The first approach was employed in \cite{BGHS2021,CoGe2019,DeHa2021a,DeHa2021}, where members of our team and colleagues derived the validity of the WKE for the cubic Nonlinear Schr\"{o}dinger equation in three and more dimensions.
-While conceptually important, the results describe dynamics only up to an infinitesimally small constant multiple of the characteristic timescale associated with the WKE.
-In addition, the work contains no clear delineation of the specific regimes for which the WKE holds.
-The present work theoretically delineates regimes of WKE applicability, and confirms those predictions on physically meaningful timescales via numerical simulations, thus remedying those deficiencies in prior work.
+This challenging problem can be solved either via ab-initio derivation, direct ensemble observation (physical or numerical), or a combination of the two.
+The first approach was employed in Refs.~\cite{BGHS2021,CoGe2019,DeHa2021a,DeHa2021}, where members of our team and colleagues derived the validity of the WKE for the cubic Nonlinear Schr\"{o}dinger equation on a finite domain in three and more dimensions.
+While conceptually important, these results describe dynamics only up to an infinitesimally small multiple of the characteristic timescale for the WKE.
+In addition, the work contains no clear delineation of specific regimes for which the WKE holds.

+This letter theoretically delineates regimes of WKE applicability for a \emph{one-dimentional, finite-size system}, and confirms the resulting predictions on physically meaningful timescales via numerical simulations, thus remedying those deficiencies in prior work.
+In the process, \emph{quasi-resonances} are identified as the mechanism underlying the WKE approximation (cf. Refs.~\cite{PhysRevE.63.046306,DKZ2003cap,rpi.17522620050101,ZKPD2005,AS2006,KDZ2016,pan_yue_2017}), and exact resonances as a mechanism that possibly destroys this approximation.
+Moreover, two sources of coherent structures are described, and their importance is described in terms of the system size $L$: exact resonances, and focusing- or collapse-like events (cf. Ref.~\cite{doi:10.1007/s00222-021-01067-9}).
+None of these properties appear to be true for systems of infinite size.